TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/Index.rst

 Setting up the persistence layer
 ================================

-As already insinuated in previous chapters it is the Persistence Layer which takes care about conserving Domain Objects durably.
-Thus, in this chapter we will discuss the steps being important for doing that.
+As already mentioned in previous chapters it is the Persistence Layer which takes care of conserving Domain Objects durably.
+In this chapter we will describe the necessary steps for doing that.

 It is important to get a grasp of the lifecycle of a Domain Object to fully understand the Persistence Layer.
-When instantiating a Domain Object we essentially put its data into a certain sector of the Main Memory.
+When instantiating a Domain Object we essentially store it in RAM.
 At that time, it is in a transient, i.e. volatile, state.
-When TYPO3 delivered the rendered website the sector of the Main Memory is freed by PHP and may be overwritten with other data.
+When TYPO3 delivered the rendered website the sector of the RAM is freed by PHP and may be overwritten with other data.
 Thereby the saved data will be lost together with the Domain Object.

 .. note::